danny-hunt/aihub/CAT_FACTS_DEMO.md

 ## 🐱 What is Danny's Cat Facts MCP Server?

 Danny's Cat Facts MCP Server is a specialized Model Context Protocol (MCP) server that provides access to a curated collection of cat facts.
-It's designed to be used through Dedalus Labs' unified MCP gateway, allowing AI applications to easily access cat-related information.
+It's hosted on Dedalus Labs' unified MCP gateway, allowing AI applications to easily access cat-related information through a simple API integration.

 ## 🚀 Quick Start